-ARS mission: advance mental health care on an individual and systemic level by fostering a profound understanding of mental health, care, recovery, and healing. this starts with the individual and happens one step at a time. the result is a more meaningful and effective approach to care which improves individual outcomes.
+antidote mission: advance mental health care on an individual and systemic level by fostering a profound understanding of mental health, care, recovery, and healing. this starts with the individual and happens one step at a time. the result is a more meaningful and effective approach to care which improves individual outcomes.

 about

-PTSD changed who i am and altered the course of my life in an instant. i had to shift how i live, how i parent, my personal goals, career aspirations, hobbies, even how i spend my free time. it's been a devastating experience of profound loss. i struggle every day and my recovery is a constant, disciplined practice. as i learn to adapt to PTSD and manage my symptoms, i'm able to accept my reality and let my limitations guide me. this shift in mindset has helped me make tremendous progress in healing and recovery. i have a different perspective on my life and a new sense of self.
+PTSD changed who i am and altered the course of my life in an instant. i had to shift how i live, how i parent, my personal goals, career aspirations, hobbies, how i spend my free time. it's been a devastating experience of profound loss. i struggle every day and my survival is a constant, disciplined practice. as i learn to adapt to PTSD and suicide and manage my symptoms, i'm able to accept my reality and let my limitations guide me. this shift in mindset has helped me make tremendous progress in healing and recovery. i have a different perspective on my life and a new sense of self.

 -aly rutledge, owner